Performance Metrics¶

 }

-/// Declare which events this metric needs
+/// Declare which events this metric needs.

 [[nodiscard]] std::vector<std::string> required_counter_names() const override